Skip to main content

 In Neville Goddard's framework, the Bible is a profound text that speaks not of historical events but also of the inner workings of consciousness and the power of imagination .
 A perfect example of this can be found in Proverbs 30:4, a verse that, when examined deeply, reveals layers of meaning regarding our divine creative power.
 Specifically, the repetition of the word "who" in this verse is key, and it ultimately points to the answer that Neville Goddard consistently emphasised from Exodus 3:14: "I AM" This article will focus on how the repetition of "who" in this verse draws attention to the divine creative power within each of us , pointing directly to the " I AM " awareness of being — the central pillar of Neville’s teachings on manifestation.
 The Verse: Proverbs 30:4 (BBE) "Who has gone up to heaven, and come down? who has gathered the wind in his fists? who has bound the waters in a garment? who has established all the ends o...

 In the rich symbolic language of Hebrew, letters are not merely sounds—they are ideas, energies, and states of consciousness.
 Neville Goddard, in his teachings on the Bible as psychological drama, often referenced the Hebrew alphabet to unveil the deeper mechanics of manifestation.
 Nowhere is this clearer than in the structure of the sacred name YHVH (יהוה) and the name David (דוד) —two words that illustrate the full arc of creative assumption.
-YHVH – The Blueprint of Creation YHVH is often translated as “the LORD” in English Bibles, but Neville insisted this name is actually the formula of creation —a pattern embedded in your very consciousness.
+YHVH – The Pattern of Creation YHVH is often translated as “the LORD” in English Bibles, but Neville insisted this name is actually the formula of creation —a pattern embedded in your very consciousness.
 The four Hebrew letters reveal the movement from invisible thought to visible fact : Yod (י) – A tiny point, a seed, a hand reaching forth.
 It symbolises the initial desire , the origin of all creation in imagination.
 This is the spark , the moment you form an intention or entertain a possibility.
 He (ה) – The window .
-In Neville’s ...
+In Neville’s f...

 The Hebrew Alphabet and the Mathers Table